jadecobra/python_tdd_exercises/source/exceptions/TypeError/TypeError_w_unittest.rst

 * :ref:`how to make functions that take input<functions that take input>`
 * :ref:`what causes TypeError?`
 * :ref:`how to place values in strings<telephone>`
-* :ref:`how to make a person say hi with f-strings<how to make a person with f-strings>`
+* :ref:`how to make a person say hello with f-strings<how to make a person with f-strings>`
 * :ref:`how to separate tests from solutions<separate and equal functions>`
+* :ref:`what causes AttributeError<what causes AttributeError?>`
 * :ref:`how to make a person with a class<how to make a person with a class>`
 * :ref:`that everything in Python is an object<everything is an object>`
 * :ref:`how to use the unittest library<another way to write tests>`

-:ref:`Would you like to use unittest with the type_error project?<TypeError: use unittest>`
+:ref:`Would you like to use unittest with the attribute_error project?<AttributeError: use unittest>`

 ----